 Thankfully there are many ways to mitigate the higher energy costs associated with lavish homes.
 Here are 6 tips anyone can apply:

-Turn down your thermostat by 1oC (which can save regular households up to £80 a year).
+Turn down your thermostat by one degree (which can save regular households up to £80 a year).

 Keep pools and hot tubs covered.
 Keeping the heat trapped underneath the cover of a swimming pool or hot tub means you’ll have to spend less energy heating them up again.